matthewfeickert/nvidia-gpu-ml-library-test/README.md

 ### Detect GPU

-For all of the ML libaries you can now run the `x_detect_GPU.py` tests which test that the library can properly access the GPU and CUDA, where `x` is the library name/nickname.
+For all of the ML libraries you can now run the `x_detect_GPU.py` tests which test that the library can properly access the GPU and CUDA, where `x` is the library name/nickname.

 ### MNIST